Sage-Lab-ai/DT_Lung/README.md

 Streamlit released a new version on **September 24, 2025 at 5:30 PM (UTC−4)**.

-⏳ The web app may be temporarily unavailable while the server updates, but it should be back online shortly.

-🙏 Please wait a moment and try again.
+⏳ The web app may be temporarily unavailable while the Streamlit server updates to a new version.
+Please wait a moment and try again shortly.

 ---
 ## Table of Contents